muhammadabdullah-devpk/AI-Internship-Task2-Churn-Pipeline/README.md

 # 🚀 Customer Churn Prediction ML Pipeline

 ## 📌 Overview
 This project is a machine learning pipeline designed to predict customer churn using the Telco Customer Churn dataset.
-It helps in identifying whether a customer will leave or continue using the service based on historical data patterns.
+It helps identify whether a customer will leave or continue using the service based on historical behavior patterns.

 ## 🎯 Objective
 To build an end-to-end ML pipeline that: